LookItVal/OutpostProjectManager/README.md

   -BY 1.4
 - [ ] Add function to add new page in the OPD.
 This function should be run automatically as the sheet runs out of room.
   - By 1.4
+- [ ] If admin, be able to close reconciliation sheets.
+This function will just move the reconciliation sheet into the project folder, and lock the sheet.
+It could also mark the projects as closed in the Outpost Project Database.
+  - BY 1.4
 ## 1.5 The UX Update
 - [ ] Split app into multiple sub bound apps so they can make use of onSelectionChange(e).
 This will allow the app to update faster and without the user having to click a button first, but it will require splitting up the codebase and accessing data via HTTP requests.
   - By 1.5